withaspirit/FTL-MV-Wiki-Tools/README.md

 3. In SlipstreamModManager folder, double-click `modman.jar` to start SlipstreamModManager.
 4. In the list of mods, check the `{modName}` file.
 5. Click 'Validate' to ensure the `{modName}` file contains valid XML.
 Ignore warnings about the invalid character '🗲'.
 For other warning messages, fix it using the information provided by SlipstreamModManager.
-5. 'Patch' FTL with the *`FTL: Multiverse`* mod file and the ZIP file checked.
+5. 'Patch' FTL with the relevant *`FTL: Multiverse`* mod files and the ZIP file checked.
 Ensure the ZIP file is listed AFTER *FTL: Multiverse*.
 Otherwise, the patch will not work.
 6. If you receive a popup asking to start FTL, DO NOT do it.
 See [Disclaimer](#disclaimer) for details.
 The popup after patching can be disabled by following the sequence in SlipstreamModManager: `File -> Preferences` and ensuring that 'never_run_ftl' is checked.
-7. Do `File-> Extract Dats...` and select the project folder.
-It is important that the project folder is selected because the scripts rely on the game folders being in the same directory.
+7. Do `File-> Extract Dats...` and select the [FTL Data](./project/FTL%20Data/) folder.
+It is important that the FTL Data folder is selected because the scripts rely on the game data being in the same directory.
 8. Click `Save` in the `Extract Dats...` popup.
 Wait for the files to be extracted.

-If coming from [Step 1.
-Add blueprintLists](#step-1-add-blueprintlists), go to [Step 2.
-Add Information](#step-2-add-information).
+If coming from [Step 1](#step-1-add-blueprintlists), go to [Step 2](#step-2-add-information).

-If coming from [Step 2.
-Add Information](#step-2-add-information), go to [Step 3.](#step-3-export-ships).
+If coming from [Step 2](#step-2-add-information), go to [Step 3](#step-3-export-ships).

-- Note that after completing [Step 2](#step-2-add-information), [createShipBlueprintLists.py](./project/createShipBlueprintLists.py) and [appendWikiElements.py](./project/appendWikiElements) will not because the blueprintLists are no longer contained in 'autoBlueprints.xml'.
-In SlipstreamModManager, doing the following will recreate the environment for the scripts to work correctly:

-1. Patch FTL with only *FTL: Multiverse* selected.
-2. `Extract the Dat...` to the [/project/FTL Data](./project/FTL%20Data/) folder.

 </details>